-Miele is a premium brand of household appliances, which specialises in big ticket items like dishwashers, washing machines and ovens.
-Being a high-end brand means you’ll likely pay a higher price for your new piece of kit, but Miele has a reputation for providing great value for money as consumers see the benefit of investing in appliances that do a great job and last for a long time.
+Miele is a premium brand of household appliances, which specialises in big-ticket items like dishwashers, washing machines and ovens.
+Since it’s a high-end brand, you’ll likely pay a higher price for your new appliance, but Miele has a reputation for providing great value for money as consumers see the benefit of investing in appliances that do a great job and last for a long time.

 What ovens does Miele offer?

 Whether you’re looking for a classic single oven, or an oven with steam or microwave functionality, Miele has got you sorted.
 Here are the different types of models you can expect from the high-end brand.

 - Steam ovens

 If you’re not sure which type of oven is right for you, we suggest consulting our helpful guide.

 Miele single ovens review

 Miele offers a wide selection of classic 60cm and 90cm single ovens.
 This is the most common type of oven you’ll find from the brand, with models typically retailing between $2,099 and just under $10,000.

 Most Miele single ovens are jam-packed with similar features, such as Moisture Plus.
 This allows you to add extra moisture to your dishes and is available in several automatic programs including Moisture Plus with Auto Roast and Moisture Plus with Intensive Bake.
 Other handy features include:

 - Pyrolytic cleaning programs: that continually breaks down grease residue.